Laura Schwartz

-Laura Schwartz is an American professional speaker, author and television commentator.
+Laura Schwartz (born April 19, 1973) is an American professional speaker, author and television commentator.
 She served as an on-air contributor for the Fox News Channel from 2004 to 2007 and as a special correspondent for CNN’s Larry King Live during the presidential primaries from the fall of 2007 to the summer of 2008.
 She covered the 2008 presidential election for the CBS Early Show and gives frequent commentary on the BBC and Sir David Frost’s Frost Over The World.

 Schwartz worked for the Clinton administration for eight years, beginning as a volunteer and eventually becoming the White House Director of Events.
 Her most notable positions were as the Midwest Press Secretary, Director of Television and White House Director of Events.

 Early life and education

 Schwartz was born and raised in Plymouth, Wisconsin and attended Plymouth High School where she graduated in 1991.
 Her parents owned a photography studio in town and the family’s life was spent working in the studio and being active in the community.
 She attended St. Norbert College and the American University.